Merihandaniel/Algorithm_Code/README.md

 # Algorithm_Code

-Applying variety fo Algorithm code into practice.
+Applying variety of Algorithm code into practice.